Azure-Samples/modern-data-warehouse-dataops/single_tech_samples/databricks/sample2_enterprise_azure_databricks_environment/README.md

 3. Automate the execution of the deployment script and restrict the privileges to service accounts.

-4. Integrate with the secure identity provider (Azure Active Directory)
+4. Integrate with the secure identity provider (Azure Active Directory).

 ## 3. How to use this sample